sjangx7/CW_Currency/apk/README.txt

 Author: Sae Jang (s2432618)

 Description:
-This APK was built using Android Studio (Flamingo or newer) from the CW_Currency project for the Mobile Platform Development module.
+This APK was built using Android Studio from the CW_Currency project for the Mobile Platform Development module.

 Installation: